jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 ### Initial Git Setup

-Once you have successfully installed the `git` program as well as an editor (VSCode is recommended) that has first part Version Control integration.
-We are good to go.
-Though a good piece of software, we will not be using the GitHub Desktop software for this tutorial--everything can be done via your Shell and your editor.
+Once you have successfully installed the `git` program and an editor (VSCode is recommended) with first party Version Control integration you are ready to begin.
+As a note, though a good piece of software, we will not be using the GitHub Desktop software for this tutorial--everything can be done via your Shell and your editor.

 You will have previously submitted your GitHub ID and received an invite to an private GitHub repo provided by the professor as part of their GitHub Organization.
-It will be in the form of: https://github.com/illinoistech-itm/HAWKID.

-Accept this invitation.
-You will be greeted with a webpage that will show your **repository** or **repo** for short.
-This site, located on GitHub, will be your **source of truth** for all markdown documents and code.
+It will be in the form of: https://github.com/illinoistech-itm/HAWKID: accept this invitation.
+You will be greeted with a webpage that will show your **repository**, also known as a **repo**.
+This site, located on GitHub.com, will be your **source of truth** for all your markdown documents and code.
 From here we need to make a local copy of the repo so we can begin to interact with your remote repo.

 #### Structure of a Git Repo

 At first glance, Git and GitHub seem to just be an online file storage system, like Google Docs.
-The illusion of file storage is just for you to be able to process the contents in a familiar fashion.
+The illusion of file storage is just for you to be able to visualize the repo contents in a familiar fashion.
 In reality [Git is not storing individual files](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F "web link Git Book"), it is storing an original copy and then additional deltas or changes to that file, that can be applied to reconstruct your document.
-If you make 1000 changes to some source code, your Git Repo is only storing the changes from the previous state, not 1000 copies of the file.
+If you make 1000 changes to some source code file, your Git Repo is only storing the changes from the previous state, not 1000 copies of the file.
 This allows you to inspect the history of all the code committed to your repo as well as roll back in time to previous states in the history.
 Online file storage cannot do that.

 #### Initial Setup